 ECDIS concept and limitations

-Electronic Chart Display and Information System (ECDIS) means a navigation information system which with adequate back-up arrangements can be accepted as complying with the up-to-date chart required by regulations V/19 and V/27 of the 1974 SOLAS Convention, as amended, by displaying selected information from a system electronic navigational chart (SENC) with positional information from navigation sensors to assist the mariner in route planning and route monitoring, and if required display additional navigation-related information.
+Electronic Chart Display and Information System (ECDIS) means a navigation information system which with adequate back-up arrangements can be accepted as complying with the up-to-date chart required by regulations V/19 and V/27 of the 1974 SOLAS Convention, as amended, by displaying selected information from a System Electronic Navigational chart (SENC) with positional information from navigation sensors to assist the mariner in voyage planning and route monitoring, and if required display additional navigation-related information.

 The concept of ECDIS is outlined in the introduction section of the IMO Performance Standards MSC 232(82).
 The following contains additional ECDIS related considerations.